 Liquid Gaseous Wastes, Emissions and Odour Control

-The building shall be constructed to comply with the requirements as set out in the Qualitative Odour Assessment (RCA Australia, dated May 2016).
+The building shall be constructed to comply with the requirements of the approved Odour Assessment.

 Emissions shall be responsibly managed at all times, so as not to cause a danger to public health or loss of amenity or damage to the environment.